-On June 23, 2021, the Board approved the Regulation of the Board of Directors, which sets out the rules and procedures governing Board operations, and which is made available in the "Corporate Governance" section of the corporate website.
+On June 23, 2021, the Board approved the Regulation of the Board of Directors, which sets out the rules and procedures governing Board operations.
+The Regulation was updated on March 15, 2023 and is made available in the "Corporate Governance" section of TIP's website.

-This regulation was adopted to ensure effective management of the Board's workings, and includes provisions on its composition, appointment and renewal, duration, accumulation of offices, roles, powers, independence, meeting calendars, convocation rules, participation procedures, chairpersonship, secretariat, motions, proxies, pre-meeting information, committees, the Internal Control and Risk Management System, and self-evaluation.
+This regulation was adopted to ensure effective management of the Board's workings, and includes provisions on its composition, appointment and renewal, duration, accumulation of offices, roles, powers, independence, meeting calendars, convocation rules, participation procedures, chairpersonship, secretariat, resolution, proxies, pre-meeting information, committees, the internal control and risk management system, and self-evaluation.

-Regarding pre-meeting information, in particular, the regulation stipulates that, for the purposes of evaluating and deciding on Agenda items, the Directors must be provided with adequate information and documentation to allow them to consciously cast a vote.
+Regarding pre-meeting information, in particular, the regulation provides that, for the purposes of evaluating and deciding on Agenda items, the directors must be provided with adequate information and documentation to allow them to consciously vote.

-Such documentation must be made available to the Directors adequately in advance of the meeting, and in compliance with necessary confidentiality.
+Such documentation must be made available to the directors adequately in advance of the meeting, and in compliance with necessary confidentiality.
 The Board's Chairperson identifies the most opportune safeguards to protect the confidentiality of information, without jeopardising the timeliness or completeness of information flows.
 For access to the information, the Chairperson may require secure credentials, such as a password-protected electronic document, which must be kept with due diligence and confidentiality, in order to prevent access by unauthorised parties.

-The Directors receive the information at least four days before each meeting, except in cases of urgency when it is made available as quickly as possible.
-In any event, the Chairperson of the Board of Directors ensures that there is adequate information provided during the Board meetings where it is not possible to provide the necessary pre-board information.
+The directors receive the information at least four days before each meeting, except in cases of urgency when it is made available as quickly as possible.
+During the Year.